LeandraChristine/voidnet_viator/README.md

 - 2x 4mm Banana Jacks (22mm length, one red, one black...I did not like the red I got so a 3d file for resin printing your own is included)
 - InLine 33441G USB 3.1 Adaptercable Male C to Female C (for the charging port connected to the UPS)
 - 0.28" mini Digital Voltmeter Display
+- (optional) 4x WAGO 221-412 2 Fach clamps (to expose the I2C Bus on the backside)
 - PSP Slim analog Controller Joystick
 - Teensy LC (to generate a HID Keyboard and Mouse, you can try a different controller here....but I had some issues with the Circuitpython ones)
 - 7x different color 5mm LEDS (and resistors matched to the GPIO output)